-- Use the Recent or Received sections of the Places panel. - Choose Analysis > Add Place to Favorites. - Right-click within the Analysis view and choose Add Place to Favorites.
+- Use the Recent or Received sections of the Places panel.
+Click the "Recent" and "Received" links to learn more. - Choose Analysis > Add Place to Favorites or right-click within the Analysis view and choose Add Place to Favorites.
+The following popup appears.